-One of the "facts" you'll find in every history of Covina is that in 1882, J. E. Hollenbeck sold 2,000 acres of his land in Rancho La Puente to J. S. Phillips for $30,000 where the latter founded Covina in 1885.
-Problem is, I've never been able to find any legal documentation of that transaction.
+One of the "facts" you'll find in every history of Covina is that in 1882, J. E. Hollenbeck sold 2,000 acres of his land in Rancho La Puente to J. S. Phillips for $30,000 where the latter founded Covina in 1885.1 It turns out that's not historically accurate, as you'll soon learn.

-However, just recently I did find this conveyance involving Hollenbeck and Phillips, but it isn't at all what I was expecting.
-In fact, when I saw it, it made my jaw drop, because if the origin story of Covina is true, it shouldn't exist.
+Just recently I found this conveyance involving Hollenbeck and Phillips, but it wasn't at all what I was expecting.
+In fact, when I saw it, it made my jaw drop, because if the accepted origin story of Covina is correct, it shouldn't exist.

 As you can see, in eighteen-eighty FIVE, Hollenbeck and Phillips jointly conveyed 195-3/4 acres in Rancho La Puente to James F. Houghton–trustee of the Pacific Mutual Life Insurance Co. of California–to secure a loan to J. S. Phillips in the amount of $40,000.
 (Put a pin in that for future reference.)

-What's significant is that Hollenbeck couldn't convey title in real property he didn't own, so this a clear indication he didn't sell his land to Phillips in 1882, after all, or at least he didn't sell it outright.
-It appears he only sold a share of his ownership, and that Hollenbeck was actually a "silent partner" in the Phillips Tract all along, right up until his death in September, 1885.
+What's significant is that Hollenbeck couldn't convey title in real property he didn't own, so this a clear indication he didn't sell his land to Phillips outright.
+It appears he only entered into an agreement to sell, and retained ownership until the terms of the agreement were fulfilled.
+If true, that means Hollenbeck actually remained a "silent partner" in the Phillips Tract all along (or at least until Phillips putatively used that $40,000 to satisfy his indebtedness to Hollenbeck after he obtained the loan in January, 1885.)

 Quoting from page 204, this is all Pflueger has to say about the cessation of Joseph S. Phillips' association with the town he fathered:

-He lost a large segment of his fortune in an investment in a northern California mine and was forced to sell his holdings in Covina and move elsewhere to regain his fortune.2
+He lost a large segment of his fortune in an investment in a northern California mine and was forced to sell his holdings in Covina and move elsewhere to regain his fortune.1

 Well, as Paul Harvey used to say, you're about to find out "the rest of the story."

-It was front page news in the June 3, 1889, edition of the Los Angeles Herald.3
+It was front page news in the June 3, 1889, edition of the Los Angeles Herald.4

 First of all, notice there's Houghton and that life insurance company again: the same one that loaned Phillips $40,000 four years before.
 And apparently, judging by the remaining value of the mortgage, as mentioned in the newspaper article, Phillips had only managed to reduce his debt by $5,000 in all that time.